Hyperon threshold and stellar radii: Introduction

+In our last approach we generalize our results by studying the threshold of one new additional (not yet known) self-interacting dark matter particle, with mass of 1.04 GeV in two different situations : we first consider that this particle does not interact with the nucleon, corresponding to a potential $U =$ 0 MeV and then we assume a nucleon-interacting dark matter, with a potential depth of -33 MeV, a value close to the $\Lambda$ potential.
+We are able to simulate a 2.00$M_\odot$ as maximum mass and a canonical one with the radius of only 11.62 km.

 We also compare our results with experiences of heavy-ion collisions (HIC).
 In ref.~\cite{Daniel}, the authors determine the pressure of the symmetric nuclear matter up to five times nuclear saturation density.
-They neither exclude the onset of hyperons { nor of} more exotic behaviour, as the quark-hadron phase transition.
-We show that the emergence of a new degree of freedom also { allows} a better agreement of theory with experience.
+They neither exclude the onset of hyperons nor of more exotic behaviour, as the quark-hadron phase transition.
+We show that the emergence of a new degree of freedom also allows a better agreement of theory with experience.

 This paper is organized as follows: in section \ref{sec2} we discuss the QHD formalism and present the parametrization of the model { alongside} some of the physical quantities they foresee for nuclear matter.
-In section \ref{sec3} we expose the results of the threshold of $\Lambda$ hyperon in the bulk of beta-equilibrium nuclear matter and symmetric nuclear matter { within} four different approaches.
-The conclusions are { drawn} in section \ref{sec4}.
+In section \ref{sec3} we expose the results of the threshold of $\Lambda$ hyperon in the bulk of beta-equilibrium nuclear matter and symmetric nuclear matter within three different approaches, and a fourth one, studying the onset of the dark matter.
+The conclusions are drawn in section \ref{sec4}.